louismlym/Leaf-Disease-Classification/README.md

 ## Related Work

 We have found a [Python notebook](https://www.kaggle.com/vanvalkenberg/cnn-for-plant-disease-detection-92-val-accuracy/notebook) from Ritwek Khosla implementing CNN model to detect the plant disease using the same dataset that we are using.
 The model yields ~92% accuracy on the validation dataset.
-In term of the model. he firstly applied a batch normalization layer and then used three convolutional layers with a max pooling layer after each convolutional layer.
+In term of the model, he firstly applied a batch normalization layer and then used three convolutional layers with a max pooling layer after each convolutional layer.
 Then, he flattened the output from those layers and apply two fully connected layers in order to categorize images into a class (among 38 classes).

 We believe that the accuracy can be improved by performing data augmentation such as RandomHorizontalFlip, RandomRotation, and ImageNormalization.
-We believe that this will make the model more generalized and perform well on the validation dataset.
+We also believe that adding more batch normalization layers and a dropout layer will make the model more generalized and perform better on the validation dataset.

 <!-- Other people are out there doing things.
 What did they do?
 Was it good?
 Was it bad?
 Talk about it here. -->